2013 NBA Finals: Game 7

+LeBron James was named the NBA Finals MVP for the second straight season.

-James scored 37 points, including five 3-pointers, and grabbed 12 rebounds to lead Miami to a 95–88 victory in Game 7.
+LeBron James led the Miami Heat with 37 points, including five 3-pointers, and grabbed 12 rebounds to lead Miami to a 95–88 victory in Game 7.
 With the win, the Heat captured their second consecutive NBA championship.

 After a 3-point shot by Leonard, the Spurs trailed by just two with 50 seconds remaining in the game.
 They had a chance to tie the game, but Duncan, guarded by Shane Battier, missed a shot under the basket and a follow-up tip-in attempt.
 James went on to hit a 17-foot jumper that secured the victory.

 Wade scored 23 points and had 10 rebounds, and Battier scored 18 points on six 3-pointers to offset scoreless nights by Bosh and Allen.
 James tied Tommy Heinsohn's record set in 1957 for most points in an NBA Finals Game 7 win, and won his second straight NBA Finals MVP.

+James joined Michael Jordan as the only players to ever win consecutive regular season and Finals MVPs.
+The Heat became the fourth team to win the final two games at home since the Finals went to a 2-3-2 format in 1985, after the 1988 Lakers, 1994 Rockets, and the 2010 Lakers.
+They were also the first repeat champions since the 2010 Lakers.
+The Spurs were meanwhile handed their first Finals loss in franchise history.
+It was also the last NBA Finals under the tenure of Commissioner David Stern before his retirement in February 2014.

 The 2013 Finals ended up being the last games that future Hall of Fame swingman Tracy McGrady appeared; McGrady played a total of 14 minutes in two games (scoring zero points in either) and retired in August 2013.

 This Game 7 is the last under the 2–3–2 format before it was changed back to 2–2–1–1–1 the following year.

-This would be the last professional sports championship in the Big 4 sports leagues for the Miami metropolitan area until the Florida Panthers defeated the Edmonton Oilers 4 games to 3 in the Stanley Cup Finals in 2024.
+This would be the last professional sports championship in the Big 4 sports leagues for the Miami metropolitan area until the Florida Panthers defeated the Edmonton Oilers four games to three in the Stanley Cup Final in 2024.